sumanth-vs/sumanth-vs/README.md

 - 🔭 I’m currently working on a flutter app to aid and explore student learning
-- 🌱 I’m currently learning Web Dev so my projects can be of help to more people.
+- 🌱 I’m also exploring Web Dev so my projects can be of help to more people.
 - 📫 <a href="http://www.linkedin.com/in/sumanthvs/" target="_blank">LinkedIn</a>
 - 📫 [Twitter](https://www.twitter.com/_sumanth_vs)
 - 👨🏾‍⚖️[Portfolio](https://sumanth-vs.github.io/)